The Most Common Type of Bunion is Hallux Valgus

 - Exercises to maintain joint mobility and prevent stiffness or arthritis

-- Protective padding, often made from felt material, to eliminate the friction against shoes and to help reduce inflammation and skin problems
+- Protective padding, often made from felt material, to help reduce friction against shoes

 Because they are bone deformities, painful bunions require surgical correction to relieve the pressure and pain caused by irritations and to stop any progressive growth of the 'out-jutting' bump.
 Depending on the size of the bump, misalignment of the toes and forefoot, and pain associated with the condition, conservative treatments may not be adequate to prevent progressive bunion damage.
-In these cases, bunion surgery, known as a bunionectomy, may be recommended to remove the out-jutting bump and realign the toes.
-With over 26 years of surgical experience, Dr. Edward Lang, our board-certified surgical specialist, has performed thousands of successful bunion surgery proceedures.
+In these cases, bunion surgery, known as a bunionectomy, may be recommended to remove the 'out-jutting' bump and realign the toes.
+With over 30 years of surgical experience, Dr. Edward Lang, our board-certified surgical specialist, has performed thousands of successful bunion surgeries.

 Lapiplasty® 3D Bunion Correction- A Cutting-Edge Technique in Bunion Surgery

 Our Lapiplasty® Specialist